henrythemes/hello-minima-theme/README.md

-### Bonus - Q: Can I Use my Own Styling?
+### Bonus - Q: Can I Use my Own Styles / Design / Theme?
 A: Hello, Jekyll!
 Theme - Get Started in 60 Seconds, The Blank Page Edition

 To start from scratch with no styles (that is, a blank page / site) see the [**Hello, Jekyll!
 Theme - Get Started in 60 Seconds**](https://github.com/henrythemes/hello-jekyll-theme) repo.